system-transparency/stfe/doc/api.md

 time between submission and merge into the log's Merkle tree.
 Base such a diff on the first STH (timestamp) that incorporated a given entry.

+TODO: move timestamp outside of the (signed) structure that is submitted?
+It is less error-prone if the log does the time-stamping at its own discretion.
+E.g., a `leaf_v1` that then switches onto a `checksum_v1`?

 ### Signed Debug Info
 RFC 6962 uses Signed Certificate Timestamps (SCTs) as promises of public logging within a time known as the Maximum Merge Delay (MMD).
 We provide no